menu

 After that, it's just a matter of finding your win condition.
 The Monster even lets you play a second land in case you need a little more mana.
 Heartless Summoning combines with Narcomoebas and Bridge from Below, killing the Narcos instantly and creating 1/1 zombies each time.
 Add Emrakul, the Aeons Torn for some questionable-legality Four Horsemen-style reshuffling.
 Or kill them with Lightning Storm/Conflagrate like Ad Nauseam.

 Between all these synergies and many more I haven't listed (Phantasmagorian to keep the discard going, Dakmor Salvage discards during the cleanup steps, etc.), Gitrog Dredge is just getting started.
-It's unclear if this is just a worse version of the existing Disciple of Griselbrand/Nourishing Shoal reanimator deck, but it's certainly got brewers excited.
+It's unclear if this is just a worse version of the existing Griselbrand/Nourishing Shoal reanimator deck, but it's certainly got brewers excited.

 In terms of investing in older cards, any of the following are fair game: